Everything you want to know about workforce diversity and inclusion

 Trulli

 Workforce diversity and inclusion (D&I) efforts are no longer solely HR priorities.
-Nearly one in two CEOs count building a diverse, equitable, and inclusive workforce as one of their top challenges for 2022.
+Nearly one in two CEOs count building a diverse, equitable, and inclusive workforce as one of their top challenges.

 Leaders in every business function recognize that D&I initiatives aren’t optional; they’re non-negotiable.
 As the power dynamics of the employee-employer relationship shift in workers’ favor, workforces are calling for change.
 People want to see their employers make a difference, and they’re willing to jump ship if these expectations aren’t met.
 In fact, 39% of employees say they would leave their employers for an organization that is more inclusive.